Sons of Hawaii: History

 By the end of the 1960s the group included Kamae, Marshall, Rogers, Sonny Chillingworth and Zulu, who acted on Hawaii Five-O.

 In 1970, the group reassembled once more, this time to make another album.
 To the original four musicians was added ukulele master Moe Keale.

+The group played a pivotal role in the second Hawaiian Renaissance when Kamae set out to revitalize traditional Hawaiian music by going to the rural countryside and learning from the old-timers both the music and meanings.
+The rural folks shared with him old family songs and their meanings.
+Burl Burlingame of the Honolulu Star-Bulletin describes this as: